-Maryland Newspaper Shooting Victims Described as ‘Gentle’, ‘Versatile’
+Maryland Newspaper Shooting Victims Described as ‘Gentle,’ ‘Versatile’

 A native of Fort Lauderdale, Florida, he had been a staff reporter for The Palm Beach Post in Florida and more recently had spent 15 years reporting for The Baltimore Sun, according to his staff biography.

-His brother, author Carl Hiaasen, wrote in a Facebook post that he was "one of the most gentle and funny people I've ever known."
+His brother Carl Hiaasen told CNN on Friday that Robert "was so proud of those reporters (and) the other editors" at the Capital Gazette.

+"What he would want me to say was everything (they did) was for the readers," Carl Hiaasen said.

-He was affectionately known as "Big Rob" because he towered over people "but it was his remarkable heart and humor that made him larger than all of us," his brother said.
+He wrote in a Facebook post that his brother was affectionately known as "Big Rob" because he towered over people "but it was his remarkable heart and humor that made him larger than all of us."

 "He spent his whole gifted career as a journalist, and he believed profoundly in the craft and mission of serving the public's right to know the news," he added.

+Robert Hiaasen was a Knight journalism fellow at Stanford University in 2004, where he focused on screenwriting and narrative journalism.

+He also taught, for the first time this spring, an advanced news writing course as an adjunct lecturer at the University of Maryland's journalism college, the school said.

-Hiaasen had also been a "news anchor and reporter at news-talk radio stations throughout the South," his bio said.
+Hiaasen had also been a news anchor and reporter at news-talk radio stations throughout the South, his bio said.

+He is survived by children and his wife of 33 years, his brother said.

 Gerald Fischman